JoJunYeong/Talaria/README.md

 We figure out about motion sickness in VR and fix it with talaria.

-I want to hide the main technic, so the Fixed OpenVR code wasn't open.<br>
+I want to hide the main technic, so the Fixed OpenVR code wasn't uploaded.<br>
 if you want that code, contact me.

 youtube Deleop Log list